aarjackm/quant-backtests/README.md

 # quant-backtests

-What's up nerds?
+What's up nerds!
 Here are baby's first two exploratory trading-strategy backtests on equities and crypto, built with `pandas` + `yfinance`:

 1. **Risk-On vs Risk-Off pairs trade** — a z-score mean-reversion strategy on